mazfil/lab-allocator/docs/meetings/client-meetings/client-meeting-1.md

 N115/6 - 61 students

 This does not limit classes to being of this size but can instead be +- 5 or so students for (I believe) 2000 level courses and above.
 This is due to attendance rates never being 100%.
-(e.g., Room N111 can have 30 - 34 students to allow having 2 tutors, even though there theoretically isn't the space for 30 - 34 students).
+(e.g., Rooms.Room N111 can have 30 - 34 students to allow having 2 tutors, even though there theoretically isn't the space for 30 - 34 students).

-Course code
+Courses.Course code

 Student predicted enrollment has a big play in how labs are assigned.